hortonworks-spark/spark-atlas-connector/README.md

 > All "inputs" and "outputs" in multiple queries are accumulated into single "spark_process" entity when there're multple queries running in single Spark session.

-There're pros and cons regarding which is used for unit of "spark_process".
-Currently SAC uses "application ID" as unit - this approach could concentrate overall impacts on the single Spark process for who ran for when.
+"spark_process" maps to an "applicationId" in Spark.
+This is helpful as it allows admin to track all changes that occurred as part of an application.
+But it also causes lineage/relationship graph in "spark_process" to be complicated and less meaningful.

-But we also received other voices on this approach - lineage/relationship graph in "spark_process" are too complicated and confused and less meaningful.
-It's valid voice, we've filed #261 to investigate changing the unit of "spark_process" entity to query.
+We've filed #261 to investigate changing the unit of "spark_process" entity to query.
 It doesn't mean we will change it soon.
-It will be address only if we see the clear benefits on changing it.
+It will be addressed only if we see clear benefits of changing it.

 > Only part of inputs are tracked in Streaming query.